ARTLAB RESIDENCY 2022

 September 8 – October 8, 2022

-This research is part of a broader initiative entitled Mirement/Towering, a sailing term referring to the refraction effect that causes distant objects to appear more vertically elongated than they actually are.
+This research is part of a broader initiative entitled Mirement / Towering, a sailing term referring to the refraction effect that causes distant objects to appear more vertically elongated than they actually are.
 Dazibao, the Foreman Art Gallery and Galerie UQO have come together to offer Chevalier a unique opportunity to present this ambitious project in three standalone segments.
 The artist uses video, photographic and VR installations to explore the field of natural history, her primary interest, along with its multiple social and political ramifications.
-The project will open at Dazibao in September 2021 and will move onto the Foreman as part of the gallery’s 2021–22 ArtLab residency before ending in May 2023 at Galerie UQO.
+The project opened at Dazibao in September 2021 to move onto the Foreman as part of the gallery’s 2021–22 ArtLab residency before ending in May 2023 at Galerie UQO.
 A publication covering the entire project is also planned.

-This exhibition is also presented in the context of Zoom Out, a one-time event with variable dimensions that brings together several Sherbrooke-based cultural figures around a common reflection.
+This exhibition is also presented in the context of ZOOM OUT/SORTIR DE ZOOM, a one-time event with variable dimensions that brings together several Sherbrooke-based cultural figures around a common reflection.

 Geneviève Chevalier is an artist in media and visual arts, an independent curator, and a professor at the School of Art of Laval University in Québec City.
 She holds a PhD in Art Theory and Practice from the Université du Québec à Montréal and an MFA from Concordia University.
 She was an artist in residence at the Québec’s studio in London, in 2020; at Sporobole, contemporary art centre in Sherbrooke, in 2018; the Centre for Contemporary Arts, Glasgow, Scotland, in 2017; the Banff Centre, Alberta and the Vermont Studio Centre.
 Her work was presented in 2018 at the Musée régional de Rimouski and Optica, contemporary art centre, Montréal; at the Symposium international d’art contemporain de Baie-Saint-Paul in 2016; at the Musée de Lachine, Montréal, in 2015; at La Chambre Blanche, Québec City, as part of the Manif d’art 7 and at the Thames Art Gallery, Chatham, Ontario, in 2014.